-Main themes Sub-themes Samples of participants' verbal evidence Counseling sessions Participant 6: "By inviting consultants, our school tried to reduce the phys and mental injuries of students as much as possible in the era of COVID-19 virtual education."
-Supervision of students Participant 1: "One of our measures was the implementation of her ambassadors' plan, in which some students are selected as health ambassad to monitor the compliance of other students' health protocols."
-3. Regulatory measures Supervision of teachers Participant 10: "I ask teachers to continuously remind the children to obse health issues and monitor the implementation of the protocols by the student the classroom."
-Supervision of principals and assistants of the school Participant 7: "Health principles are monitored by teachers in classes through school staff, including principals and assistants."
-Preparation of disinfectants Improving school infrastructure Execu Absence of sick students and teachers at school ive actions Making safe distance Creating a happy and safe environment for students
+Main themes Sub-themes of participants' verbal evidence regarding main and sub-themes Main themes Counseling sessions Samples of participants' verbal evidence Participant 6: "By inviting consultants, our school tried to reduce the physical and mental injuries of students as much as possible in the era of COVID-19 and virtual education."
+Supervision of students Participant 1: "One of our measures was the implementation of health ambassadors' plan, in which some students are selected as health ambassadors to monitor the compliance of other students' health protocols."
+3. Regulatory measures Supervision of teachers Participant 10: "I ask teachers to continuously remind the children to observe health issues and monitor the implementation of the protocols by the students in the classroom."
+Supervision of principals and assistants of the school Participant 7: "Health principles are monitored by teachers in classes and through school staff, including principals and assistants."
+Preparation of disinfectants Improving school infrastructure Execu Absence of sick students and teachers at school Making safe distance Creating a happy and safe environment for students Asking for support from benefactors and parents